juju-solutions/layer-docker/README.md

 documentation on [jujucharms.com](https://jujucharms.com/docs) for more information.

+# States

+The following states are set by this layer:

+* `cuda.supported`

+  This state is set when supported GPU hardware is detected.

+* `cuda.installed`

+  This state is set once CUDA-related packages are installed and configured.

 ## Using the Docker Charm

 Docker does not require anything by default so you can deploy the Charm by the